weeding-nerdy/gufu_gud/README.md

     * Tqdm

 ## gg_interface
 GufuGud Interface is a data acquisition system for precision voltage and current measurement across/through a vaporizer atomizer.
 This allows both Power and Resistance to be calculated.
-In order to minimize the errors associated with resistance measurement Four-terminal sensing (also called a Kelvin measurement) is used to measure the voltage and current across/through the atomizer: https://en.wikipedia.org/wiki/Four-terminal_sensing
+In order to minimize the errors associated with resistance measurement, Four-Terminal Sensing (also called a Kelvin measurement) is used to measure the voltage and current across/through the atomizer: https://en.wikipedia.org/wiki/Four-terminal_sensing

 The interface is comprised of a TI INA260EVM connected to a Teensy 3.6 via I2C, and is written in C++ using the Arduino platform in a PlatformIO project.
 The Teensy reads the voltage and current data from the INA260EVM when the ALERT line from the IC indicates that a conversion is ready.
 This data is then serialized into a MessagePack message, and sent to the PC via a USB virtual serial port.